nullscreen/yt/README.md

 * access the items of a playlist
 * add one or multiple videos to a playlist
 * delete items from a playlist
-* retrieve the views and playlist starts of a playlist by day
+* retrieve the views, playlist starts and average time in playlist of a playlist by day

 ```ruby
 # Playlists can be initialized with ID or URL